Table Of Contents

 What are some historical sites to visit in Alabama?

-What family-friendly attractions can we find in Alabama?
+Are there any family-friendly attractions in Alabama?

-When is the best time to visit Alabama?
+What is the best time to visit Alabama?